 Sources Of Series B Funds

-Just like Series A funding round, the Series B funding round involves more than one investor (usually venture capitalists and private equity funds) which is led by one investor with most investment which acts as an anchor.
+Just like the Series A funding round, the Series B funding round involves more than one investor (usually venture capitalists and private equity funds), which is led by one investor with the most investment which acts as an anchor.

 Startup Valuation At The Time Of Series B Stage